nodejs/node/doc/api/packages.md

 `dep-node-native` (including its exports in turn), and instead get the local file `./dep-polyfill.js` relative to the package in other environments.

-Unlike the exports field, import maps permit mapping to external packages because this provides an important use case for conditional loading and also can be done without the risk of cycles, unlike for exports.
+Unlike the `"exports"` field, import maps permit mapping to external packages, providing an important use case for conditional loading scenarios.

 Apart from the above, the resolution rules for the imports field are otherwise analogous to the exports field.